ymasory/labeled-tostring/README.md

     scala> Person("John Doe", 30).toString
     res0: String = Person(John Doe,30)

-Here's our labelled case class:
+Here's our labeled case class:

     scala> import com.yuvimasory.tostring._
     import com.yuvimasory.tostring._

-    scala> case class Person(name: String, age: Int) extends LabelledToStringDef defined class Person
+    scala> case class Person(name: String, age: Int) extends LabeledToStringDef defined class Person

     scala> Person("John Doe", 30).toString
     res0: String = Person(name=John Doe,age=30)

 ## Choosing a trait ##
-The `com.yuvimasory.tostring` package provides three traits: `LabelledToStringDef`, `LabelledToStringVal`, and `LabelledToStringLazyVal`.
+The `com.yuvimasory.tostring` package provides three traits: `LabeledToStringDef`, `LabeledToStringVal`, and `LabeledToStringLazyVal`.
 They override the default case class's `toString` method with a `def`, `val`, and `lazy val`, respectively.

-* If you're not sure which to use, start with `LabelledToStringDef`, which works in all cases.
+* If you're not sure which to use, start with `LabeledToStringDef`, which works in all cases.
-* Consider `LabelledToStringVal` if you know the case class's parameters are either immutable (e.g., primitive types, immutable collections), or have string representations that never change (e.g., arrays).
+* Consider `LabeledToStringVal` if you know the case class's parameters are either immutable (e.g., primitive types, immutable collections), or have string representations that never change (e.g., arrays).
-* Try `LabelledToStringLazyVal` if you want lazy initialization.
+* Try `LabeledToStringLazyVal` if you want lazy initialization.
 * Both of the `val` traits may run slightly faster (since they don't have to recompute `toString` every time it's needed) at the cost of more memory usage.

 ## Performance ##